Alfresco/docs-alfresco/enterprise-viewer/latest/install/index.md

             </VirtualHost>
         ```

-5. (Re)start the proxy
+5. (Re)start the proxy.

    Go to `${apache.home}/bin`, open a command prompt, and run `httpd.exe`.

 6. Test the proxy is working properly by opening `http://{server}/alfresco`.

-### Example proxy install 2 -  Nginx install on Amazon Linux
+### Example proxy install 2 -  NGINX install on Amazon Linux

-Here are some sample steps of installing nginx as a proxy (steps are done on amazon-linux and may need to be adjusted for other distributions)
+Here are some sample steps of installing NGINX as a proxy (steps are done on amazon-linux and may need to be adjusted for other distributions)

-1. Install nginx on the server, for example:
+1. Install NGINX on the server, for example:

     * `sudo amazon-linux-extras list | grep nginx`
     * `sudo amazon-linux-extras enable nginx1`